HenrikSamuelsson/reading-modern-cpp-programming-with-tdd/README.md

 #### Time Your Test Cycle

 Work in tiny steps adding minimal increments to the code.
 For example 5 minutes to come up and setup the next test.
 10 minutes to get the test to pass.
 And then 10 minutes to refactor the code.

+### Chapter 4

+A fixture makes it possible to avoid duplication by setting up common objects once in the fixture and multiple tests can refer to the fixture.
+A Goggle test project can have multiple different fixtures.
+A fixture can include a setup and/or a teardown section.

+Tests need to run fast because a project can have thousand of tests, as a rule of thumb a test should run in a millisecond.

+Matchers can be used to make the tests more expressive and can also make the test failure messages easier to decrypt.
+Example of matchers in GoggleTest are Eq (equal), Ge (greater than), IsNull.